Novaski32/AmplerLauncher-Reborn/README.md

 ## Installation
 Currently just download the repository for the source code!
 Future plans for an offline file may be possible!
-note: this cannot run through file:// currently
+note: this cannot be run through file:// currently

 ## Features Planned